mnotarian/3D_Network_Toolbox/README.md

 ## Updates
 - May 2022
-  - Fork added with expanded version that includes additional velocity equations and metabolic energy output from Pandolf et al.
+  - Fork added with expanded version that includes additional velocity equations (Márquez-Pérez, Vallejo-Villalta, and Álvarez-Francoso [2017], Irsmischer and Clarke [2018], modified Toblers) and metabolic energy output from Pandolf, Givoni and Goldman 1977 with Santee et al. (2003) correction factor for negative gradients

 - July 2020
   - pushed an update to the toolbox to fix issues that were preventing it from working correctly